-This Annual Report of the Secretary General of the RCC covers the period after the adoption of the Strategic Work Programme of the RCC for the period 2008-2009 at the end of May 2009 in Pomorie.
-The Annual Report is submitted to the RCC Board for the adoption and, subsequently, it shall be presented to the RCC Annual Meeting (Chisinau, 4 June 2009) for review and endorsement, both in accordance with the Statute of the RCC.
+This Annual Report of the Secretary General of the RCC covers the period after the adoption of the Strategic Work Programme of the RCC for the period 2008-2009, at the end of May 2008 in Pomorie, Bulgaria.
+The Annual Report was accepted by the RCC Board on 14 May 2009, and it shall be presented to the RCC Annual Meeting (Chisinau, 4 June 2009) for review and endorsement, both in accordance with the Statute of the RCC.
 It outlines the main activities and achievements of the RCC in carrying out the objectives set in the Strategic Work Programme for the period 2008-2009 in the first year of its full operational capacity.
 It also lays out the overall background and crucial developments impacting and shaping the activities of the RCC in the past year.